cardano-foundation/docs-cardano-org/getting-started/guidelines-for-operating-large-stake-pools/index.md

 **Delegation**

 Stake delegation is the process of allocating individual stakeholders’ funds to collective stake pools.
-Delegation is performed for block production purposes to ensure that the block creation complies with the “proof-of-stake” consensus.
+Delegation is performed for block production purposes to ensure that the block creation complies with the *proof-of-stake* consensus.
 By delegating, stakeholders do not transfer stake ownership, voting or other rights.

 Large SPOs will generally control a significant amount of third-party stake to maintain trust in the blockchain, thus being responsible for: